ruv-ohf/standards/recommendations/Deployment.md

     order to avoid downtime when the code on a second node is incompatible with the new schema.
 Though this tool may be useful in some small microservices, it is likely that the service will outgrow it and eventually need Schema Evolution Manager; recommendation is to simply start with SEM from the beginning.

+  - Java SE Runtime Environment 7

+    Java 7 reached end-of-life in April 2015, and since then there have been no further public security/patch releases.
+No new codebases and deployments should use Java 7 or older version.